MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 You can connect Azure Data Explorer as a data source to Power BI in the following ways:

 * Starting in Azure Data Explorer web UI and then pasting the data in Power BI Desktop.
-* Starting directly in Power BI Desktop and using the Azure Data Explorer connector.
+* Starting directly in Power BI Desktop and then adding the Azure Data Explorer connector.

 # [Web UI](#tab/web-ui/)